Skip to content

 • w_hbond: Vinardo hydrogen bond term weight.

-• max_iterations: Maximum optimization iterations.
+• max_iterations: Maximum L-BFGS-B iterations per restart.

 • rigid: If True, only rigid-body optimization (no torsions).